subashsivaji/apache-spark-opentelemetry/README.md

 Observability typically refers to telemetry produced by services and is often divided into three major verticals:

-* **Tracing**, aka Distributed Tracing, provides insight into the full life cycles, aka traces, of requests to the system, allowing you to pinpoint failures and performance issues.
+* **Logging** provides insight into application-specific messages emitted by processes.
 * **Metrics** provide quantitative information about processes running inside the system, including counters, gauges, and histograms.
-* **Logging** provides insight into application-specific messages emitted by processes.
+* **Tracing**, aka Distributed Tracing, provides insight into the full life cycles, aka traces, of requests to the system, allowing you to pinpoint failures and performance issues.

-> Note: As of May 2020, out of 3 telemetry types - OpenTelemetry doesn't support Logging yet.
-So until then we have to use OpenCensus for logging.
-Once OpenTelemetry supports logging this repository and doc will be updated to use OpenTelemetry instead of OpenCensus.
+> Note: As of June 2020, out of 3 telemetry types - OpenTelemetry doesn't support Logging yet.
+So until then we have to use OpenCensus libraries for logging.
+Once OpenTelemetry supports logging, this repository and doc will be updated.

 These verticals are tightly interconnected. **Metrics** can be used to pinpoint, for example, a subset of misbehaving **traces**. **Logs** associated with those traces could help to find the root cause of this behaviour.
 And then new **metrics** can be configured, based on this discovery, to catch this issue earlier next time.
 Other verticals exist (continuous profiling, production debugging, etc.), however traces, metrics, and logs are the three most well adopted across the industry.